Make your own fern art using real plants and inexpensive supplies from the craft store. A pretty and creative way to freshen up any space this summer.

 Did you know you can use fresh fern leaves, also known as fronds, to make art?
 It’s quite simple once you know the steps!

 For my fern art project, I used a leatherleaf fern that was part of a pretty bouquet my husband picked up for me.
 Good timing!
-Almost any type of fern will work, but it’s best to select one that can lay flat without being damaged.
+Almost any type of fern will work (even the one below), but it’s best to select one that can lay flat without being damaged.
 Leatherleaf ferns are durable and graphic in appearance making them a good choice.

 I also printed a smaller canvas using a tassel fern (shown above).
 It’s a bit more delicate, but definitely doable.
 I think I’ll also make some pressed fern art using these fronds.
 So pretty!